-The risk management options available to FSANZ after assessment were to either:

-- reject the application, or - prepare a draft variation of the Code.
+The risk management options available to FSANZ following assessment were either to prepare a draft food regulatory measure or reject the application.

-The conclusions from the risk and technical assessment were that the proposed use of the enzyme is technically justified and there were no safety concerns associated with its proposed use at levels consistent with GMP.
+The conclusions from the assessment were that the proposed use of the enzyme is technologically justified and there are no public health and safety concerns associated with its proposed use a processing aid at levels of GMP.

-FSANZ therefore considered it appropriate to prepare a draft variation amending the Code to permit the proposed use of this enzyme in the degumming of vegetable oils and called for submissions on the draft variation.
+FSANZ therefore considered it appropriate to prepare a draft variation amending the Code to permit the proposed use of this enzyme for use in the manufacture of bakery products; brewing; and starch processing for the production of starch hydrolysates, including glucose syrups, and called for submissions on the draft variation.

-Following the call for submissions and having regard to all submissions received, for the reasons set out in this report, FSANZ considers it appropriate to approve the draft variation proposed following assessment without change (see Attachment A).
+Following the call for submissions and having regard to all submissions received, FSANZ considers it appropriate to approve the draft variation proposed following assessment without change (see Attachment A).